BCLawLibrary/practical-ai-in-30-days/day-10-foundations-of-clear-prompting.md

 - Relevant context
 - Format guidelines

+### General Tips

+- Keep a prompt journal of effective examples
+- Test complex prompts with smaller tasks first
+- Use numbered lists for multiple requirements
+- Be explicit about any constraints or preferences
+- Consider creating templates for common tasks

 ### 🎯 Bonus Challenge

 1. Choose a real task from your work, studies, or personal life
 2. Write an initial prompt
-3. Have an AI assistant help you refine it based on the content from this lesson (just copy and paste this material as part of your prompt)
+3. Have an AI assistant help you refine it based on the content from this lesson (use the copy button at the top of the lesson)
 4. Ask for the process to be iterative
 5. Iterate on the prompt until you’re satisfied and try it out in a new chat

 ### 📚 Reflection Questions